Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Fantastic cross-country skiing at Silver Star

-I was lucky to spend three fabulous days skiing at Silver Star Mountain Resort.
+I was lucky to spend three fabulous days skiing at Silver Star Mountain Resort near Vernon, British Columbia.
 I’d heard about the ski resort for years.
 I’d seen all the colourful photos of the quaint “village” but it wasn’t until friends rented a condo for a month on the ski hill that John and I finally made it here.

-It’s really easy, especially when you get big dumps of snow, to have a memorable time at Silver Star.
-And skiing at Silver Star – whether it be downhill or cross-country is some of the best you’ll find in Canada.
+It’s really easy, especially when you get big dumps of snow, to have a memorable time skiing at Silver Star – whether it be downhill or cross-country.
+It’s some of the best you’ll find in Canada.
 I was blown away with the snow pack in early January and the sheer variety of trails.

 The village of Silver Star, the lifts and the houses on the mountain are all painted bright colours